facebookresearch/personal-timeline/README.md

  - Generate 3 pickled indices: `activity_index.pkl`, `daily_index.pkl`, and `trip_index.pkl`.
     (See the `LLEntrySummary` class in `src/objects/LLEntry_obj.py` the object class definitions.)

-Running the Frontend will start a flask server inside a docker container at `http://127.0.0.1:5000`.
-You can view the timeline via this link.
-Credit of the UI goes to [TimelineJS](https://timeline.knightlab.com/)!

 ### Option 1:
 To run the pipeline end-to end(both frontend and backend), simply run
 ```